Rony-C/madra-soft-power-weather/readme.md

-Using Java, Spring Boot, MySQL DB
+Using Java, Spring Boot, MySQL DB, Postman
 Postman to send POST & GET requests

 <b>Repository</b> > Direct interaction with the database.
 Use predefined and custom query methods.